MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Debug.md

 ## DESCRIPTION

-The `Write-Debug` cmdlet writes debug messages to the console from a script or command.
+The `Write-Debug` cmdlet writes debug messages to the host from a script or command.

 By default, debug messages are not displayed in the console, but you can display them by using the **Debug** parameter or the `$DebugPreference` variable.